Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

-We can see some basic PSTN call information like *time, caller, type of call, destination, duration,* etc but the interface is small and having to navigate up and down and left - right can be a less than desired.
+- We can see some basic PSTN call information like ***time, caller, type of call, destination, duration**,* etc but the interface is small and having to navigate up and down and left - right can be  less desirable

-Other options include : Export to Excel which can be useful for some with some additional filters and search capabilities.
+- Other options to obtain this data include : Export to Excel which can be useful for some with some additional filters and search capabilities.

 ![](../assets/images/Export-Filter.png)